jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

 (7) An Order in Council under this section is a regulation for the purposes of the Regulations (Disallowance) Act 1989.

 ### 10 Power to issue search warrants in respect of offences against section 7 or section 9
-(1) A search warrant may be issued under section 198 of the Summary Proceedings Act 1957 in respect of an offence which has been or is suspected to have been committed against section 7 or section 9 or which is believed to be intended to be committed against either section, even though the offence is not punishable by imprisonment.
+(1) A search warrant may be issued under section 6 of the Search and Surveillance Act 2012 in respect of an offence which has been or is suspected to have been committed against section 7 or section 9 or which is believed to be intended to be committed against either section, even though the offence is not punishable by imprisonment.
-(2) Section 199 of the Summary Proceedings Act 1957, so far as it is applicable and with any necessary modifications, applies to any thing seized under a warrant provided for by subsection (1).
+(1A) A person who is authorised in writing by the Director-General of Health to apply for search warrants in relation to the offences referred to in subsection (1) may apply for such a warrant under section 6 of the Search and Surveillance Act 2012 as if that person were a constable.
+(2) The provisions of Part 4 of the Search and Surveillance Act 2012 (except sections 118 and 119) apply.
-(3) It is declared that a person who, under section 199 of the Summary Proceedings Act 1957 (as applied by subsection (2)), has custody of any thing seized under a warrant provided for by subsection (1), may disclose any information contained in or derived from the thing only—
+(3) It is declared that a person who, under subpart 6 of Part 4 of the Search and Surveillance Act 2012 (as applied by subsection (2)), has custody of any thing seized under a warrant provided for by subsection (1), may disclose any information contained in or derived from the thing only—
-  (a) for the purposes of section 199 of that Act (as so applied); or (b) for the purposes of investigating or prosecuting an offence; or (c) for the purpose of an appeal or other application that relates to an offence; or (d) for the purpose of complying with any enactment or any order or direction of a court of competent jurisdiction.
+  (a) for the purposes of subpart 6 of Part 4 of that Act (as so applied); or (b) for the purposes of investigating or prosecuting an offence; or (c) for the purpose of an appeal or other application that relates to an offence; or (d) for the purpose of complying with any enactment or any order or direction of a court of competent jurisdiction.